 Even an experienced external auditor will have a few adjustments to make in deciding to shift career to internal audit.
 From objectives to consider, risk assessment, and to audit focus, internal audit employs a different approach as compared to an external audit.
 To the majority of candidates, the concepts and methods applied in internal auditing may be unfamiliar.

 There’s no reason to fail the CIA exam.
-If you practice proper exam prep, you won’t have any trouble passing it on your first time.
-My recommendation is to find a review course that works for you and start studying.
+If you follow the right program and put in the work, it’ll still be a challenge, but it’ll be one you can conquer.
+My recommendation is to find a review course that works for you and start studying—sooner, not later.

 You will be glad you did when you get your passing score!